Marine Corps Air Station Miramar

-The airfield has been named Mitscher Field since 1955, after Admiral M.A.
-Mitscher, who was the commander of Task Force 58 during World War II.
+The airfield has been named Mitscher Field since 1955, after Admiral M. A. Mitscher, who was the commander of Task Force 58 during World War II.
 The air station is the former location of Pacific Fleet fighter and Airborne Early Warning and Control aircraft (F-4 Phantom II, F-14 Tomcat, E-2 Hawkeye) and is best known as the former location of the United States Navy Fighter Weapons School (NFWS), its TOPGUN training program and the movie of the same name.
-In 1996, NFWS was relocated to Naval Air Station Fallon in western Nevada, 60 miles east of Reno and merged into the Naval Strike and Air Warfare Center (NSAWC).
+In 1996, NFWS was relocated to Naval Air Station Fallon in western Nevada, 60 miles east of Reno, and merged into the Naval Strike and Air Warfare Center (NSAWC).
 During the heyday of TOPGUN at NAS Miramar, the station was nicknamed "Fightertown USA".

 Geography

 The base contains 23116 acre.
 It is bisected by Kearny Villa Road and Interstate 15.
 The area east of Kearny Villa Road, called "East Miramar", is undeveloped and is used for military training.
+Miramar is recognized as the world's largest Master Jet Air Station.